How to Monetize Your Podcast Effectively

 WAYS TO MONETIZE YOUR PODCAST

 There are a number of ways in which you can make money through podcasting.
 So if you have a passion for podcasting, you may as well consider these ways of monetizing your podcast.
+But make sure to start your podcast the right way.

 Monetization #1: Lead Generation